Seed Grant Program

 Award end: May 31, 2026

-* IMPORTANT: A preliminary letter of intent (LOI) is now REQUIRED for any seed grant proposal requesting more than $15,000, and it is strongly recommended for all other proposals.
+* IMPORTANT: A preliminary letter of intent (LOI) is now REQUIRED for any seed grant proposal requesting more than the common $15,000, and it is strongly recommended that all teams submit an LOI regardless of the budget amount.
 For more, see the “Letter of Intent” section below.
 The LOI is not binding.

 Overview